clementp0/W95-Web-Project/README.md

 Feel free to send feedback about your experience on my website.

-## BETA 2 - THE BEGINNING OF A NEW ERA

-- Im taking the project more and more seriously, so.. some class/id names needed to be changed.
-Thats the major point in this release.
-- Also i added an "Achievements" page.
-- And the link to this github have been modified.
-One aim to the GitHub itself and the other one to this page, say Hi !
-- All the music files as been removed and now only one can be found on the desktop.
-- The README as been sligthy updated.

-- If you are curious you may find some "artifacts" in the code, i'm currently working on some features not included yet ; like a fullscreen mod, a windows crash or even a video player.

 ## BETA 1 - THE PWA UPDATE

 - Its now a PWA ! progressive web app